Skip to main content

 Do I need a primer?

 If you want to paint with light colours, it is worth priming real wood doors with MissPompadour To Bond & Block to prevent the wood from bleeding.
 Oak, tropical wood or even softwoods can otherwise release tannins and discolour the fresh varnish.
-Stains and glazes can also bleed through new paint.
+Stains and stains can also bleed through new colour.

-Raw metal doors and frames should be given a corrosion protection with a stain block so that nothing rusts.
-If you want to paint plastic doors, you can use MissPompadour To Bond & Block to make the paint adhere better.
-This white undercoat also facilitates opaque painting of light white tones.
+You should use a stain block to give raw metal doors and frames corrosion protection so that nothing rusts.
+If you want to paint plastic doors, you can use MissPompadour To Bond & Block to ensure better adhesion of the paint.
+This white primer also makes it easier to apply an opaque coat of paint to light white tones.

-If you have the space and the possibility, hang the doors out and store them on trestles for painting.
-If that's not possible, or the effort is too great, then just paint them hanging.
-It's a bit more work to paint the side at the hinges.
+If you have space and the possibility, then hang the doors out and store them on trestles to paint.
+If this is not possible, or the effort is too great, then simply paint them hanging.
+It is then a little more tedious to paint the side on the hinges.

 Can you paint doors without sanding them?

-If the old varnish on your doors is not peeling off, you can simply apply a new coat of varnish.
+If the old varnish on your doors does not peel off, you can simply apply a new layer of varnish.
 You should only remove layers of paint that are not durable.
-It is best to start with a slightly coarser sandpaper (grit <100) and then sand again with finer sandpaper (grit >200).
+It is best to start with slightly coarser sandpaper (grit <100) and then sand with finer sandpaper (grit >200).

 2. How do I deal with other materials in my door?